jph6366/leetmapping/README.md

 ## What is the Geography Markup Language (GML)?

 - The Geography Markup Language (GML) is an XML grammar for expressing geographical features.
 GML serves as a modeling language for geographic systems as an open interchange format for geographic transactions on the Internet.
+-  Clients and servers with interfaces that implement the Web Feature Service Interface Standard read and write GML data.

 #### Overview